tripflex/WifiWizard2/README.md

 *iOS has limited functionality as Apple's WifiManager equivalent is only available  as a private API.
 Any app that used these features would not be allowed on the app store.*

+**If you are an iOS developer, please consider helping us to resolve the [open iOS issues](https://github.com/tripflex/WifiWizard2/issues/6)**

+**If you are an Android developer, please consider helping us to [refactor the current code base](https://github.com/tripflex/WifiWizard2/issues/28)**

+**If you're a Cordova developer, please consider helping out this project, open a new issue, a PR, or contact me directly**

 ## Basics

 This plugin creates the object `WifiWizard2` and is accessible after `deviceready` has been fired, see [Cordova deviceready Event Docs](https://cordova.apache.org/docs/en/latest/cordova/events/events.html#deviceready)